 PANAMA HAT CARE & ROLLING GUIDE

-Firstly, hold the Panama hat in front of you with the crown running from left to right.
+Firstly, fold the Panama hat in front of you, with the crown running from left to right.

-Carefully push out the crown then, fold the hat along the crease so that one side curves into the other forming a bowl like shape which will begin to roll quite easily.
+Next, carefully push out the crown then, fold the hat along the crease.
+One side should curve into the other, forming a bowl-like shape that will begin to roll quite easily.

-Thirdly, gently roll the hat into itself whilst placing a finger on the inside of the crown to prevent the hat from being rolled too tightly.
+Gently roll the hat into itself.
+Place a finger in the inside of the crown to ensure you don’t roll too tightly.

-This lightweight cardboard tube is for storing and carrying our rollable Panama hat whilst travelling.
-Its size fits all our rollable hats.
+This lightweight cardboard tube is for carrying and storing our rollable Panama hat whilst travelling.
+It is therefore sized to fit our rollable hats.

 Rolling not folding

-Although Panamas are flexible and can be rolled without undue difficulty they should not be folded, scrunched up or mistreated.
-Such treatment will soon result in the straw cracking and damage to the weave.
+Although Panama hats are flexible and can be rolled without difficulty, they should not be folded, scrunched up or mistreated.
+Such treatment will soon cause the straw to crack and damage the weave.

-Handy Tip: In intense heat the straw the hat is made from can dry out and become brittle, attempts to roll hats in such a condition could result in them cracking!
-Humidify the hat by steaming it over a boiling kettle or misting with warm water.
+Handy Tip: In intense heat, the straw can dry out and become brittle.
+Attempts to roll hats in such a condition could result in them cracking!
+You can humidify your hat by steaming it over a boiling kettle or misting it with warm water.

-Please Note: Standard grade hats with their courser weaves are less supple and flexible and thus more prone to cracking.
-Pachacuti recommends that our customers choose the more flexible superior or fine grade hat for rolling.
+Please Note: Standard grade hats are less supple and flexible and thus more prone to cracking because of their coarse weave.
+Pachacuti recommends our customers choose a more flexible superior or fine grade Panama hat for rolling.